 Do you love to travel but worry about the cost?
 Try one of these low-cost airlines In Canada.

-If you’re looking to skip the frills, these low-costs airlines need to be on your radar.
+If you’re looking to skip the frills and save some money, these low-cost airlines need to be on your radar.

 The COVID-19 pandemic changed the way everyone travels.
 From restrictions to masking mandates, getting on a plane and flying wherever you wanted without concerns for health and safety wasn’t the norm anymore.